 Best Career Choices with No College Degree: Real Estate and Transportation

 Like most jobs in sales, you do not need a college degree to become a real estate agent or broker.
 In this career, you help people buy and sell houses or commercial property as an agent, and list property for sale as a broker.
-To get a real estate broker license, you need 60 to 90 hours of training (depending on your state) and one to three years of experience as real estate sales agent (like the one profiled in Salary Stories).
+To get a real estate broker license, you need 60 to 90 hours of training (depending on your state) and one to three years of experience as real estate sales agent.
 After all that training, the median salary for a real estate broker in New York is $77, 582.

 The downside of real estate is the ease of entry: there is a lot of competition.
 While top agents and brokers do very well, there is a tremendous amount of turn over in the field.
 A simple study of PayScale data showed that, of people who were real estate agents five years ago, 75 percent were no longer in the real estate field at all.

 If you're good at reading maps and supervising people, a career as a transportation manager might be for you.
 Basically, you are working with truckers and trucking companies.
 Usually people get this gig by first working as a truck driver, and then working in transportation sales.
 Over half of transportation managers reportedly have some college, but less than twenty-five percent finish their degree: must be the call of the road!
 The median salary for a transportation manager in Illinois is $65,837.